ZaiZu2/WordChainGame/README.md

 transition fully to TypeScript in the near future.
 #### 2. React & Bootstrap
 React and boostrap are used to provide interactiveness and styling.

-### ***Disclaimer***
-This application is purely educational endeavor.
-It's general concept guided me on my learning path, allowing me to recognize various issues and the tools necessary to deal with them.
-Be advised that this is an ongoing project (started in January).